-This has been the case at Topsham RFC, who started a walking rugby programme more than two years ago.
+This has been the case at Topsham RFC, who started a walking rugby programme more than three years ago.
 It began with a small group of older men and women, but by the end of the first season there were 12 regular players.
-They now have a pool of more than 30 regular players, playing on a Monday at 6pm, Tuesday at 11am and Thursday at 5pm (with drinks in the members bar afterwards).
+They now have a pool of more than 30 regular players, playing on a Monday at 6pm (summer), Tuesday at 6pm (winter) and Thursday at 5pm (with drinks in the members bar afterwards).

 Topsham’s John Carroll said: “It’s competitive and good fun and open to all levels of fitness and skill.
 We have players recovering from heart surgery, suffering with Parkinson’s, trauma and all manner of minor ailments, we have a Paralympian as well, and they all say walking rugby really helps.

 Topsham have helped several clubs find their feet in establishing a walking rugby section.